-Kosovo has also shown, that security is a multinational business, security enterprises trading their wares across the globe (Johnston 2006): Blackwater, Dyncorp and other private security enterprises (they are in fact more private military firms or "corporate warriors" (Singer 2003, Scahill 2007) have been involved if not in the war itself (as proven for Iraq), but at least (and proven) in the security activities afterwards.
-In 2008, all US-police officers, assigned to UNMIK or/and the EULEX-mission are either employed by Blackwater22, Dyncorp23 or coming from ICITAP24.
-ICITAP delegations http://www.unmikonline.org/regulations/unmikgazette/02english/Econtents.htm (30.7.2008)
+Kosovo has also shown that security is a multinational business; security enterprises trading their wares across the globe (Johnston, 2006).
+Blackwater, Dyncorp and other private security enterprises25 have been involved if not in the war itself (as was proven to be the case in Iraq), then at least in the security activities thereafter.
+In 2008, all US police officers, assigned to UNMIK and/or the EULEX mission are either employed by Blackwater,26 Dyncorp27 or come from International Criminal Investigative Training Assistance Program (ICITAP).28 ICITAP delegations typically consist of only a few law enforcement officers who organize criminal investigation courses, while for the staffing of police positions, the United States government relies on a private contractor (Perito, 2003; Deflem & Sutphin, 2006).